 This post isn’t meant to be negative, it’s meant to provide a different perspective.

 Full Disclosure: My perspective is also influenced by the fact that I tried to start a travel blog once – until I realized how much I hated telling people what to do or spend money on something that’s not for them.
-I travelled because I needed to find a part of myself (backpacking through Asia because I am a first generation Canadian) or challenge myself (volunteering in East Africa to explore the policies of grassroots activism having worked in higher level policy for so long).
+I traveled because I needed to find a part of myself (backpacking through Asia because I am a first generation Canadian) or challenge myself (volunteering in East Africa to explore the policies of grassroots activism having worked in higher level policy for so long).

 Myth 1: Travel is easy; you just have to save up the money.